SovereignCloudStack/website/_i18n/en/_posts/blog/2023-02-24-impact-of-disk-encryption.md

 ## Preface

-During some weekly meetings of SCS Team Container and also SCS SIG Infrastructure the question emerged whether or not generally enabling full disk encryption on servers - especially related to software defined storage like Ceph - should be the default.
+During some weekly meetings of SCS Team Container and also SCS Team IaaS the question emerged whether or not generally enabling full disk encryption on servers - especially related to software defined storage like Ceph - should be the default.